The constant coefficient in precise Laplace asymptotics for gPAM: Introduction

-\paragraph*{--- Acknowledgements.} The author thanks Carlo Bellingeri, Ilya Chevyrev, Peter Friz, and Paul Gassiat for helpful discussions on the content presented in this article.
+\paragraph*{Acknowledgements.} The author thanks Carlo Bellingeri, Ilya Chevyrev, Peter Friz, and Paul Gassiat for helpful discussions on the content presented in this article.
 He also wishes to thank Nils Berglund for various discussions on the subject during the Masterclass and Workshop of the Graduate School on \enquote{Higher Structures Emerging from Renormalisation} (8 to 19 November 2021) at the Erwin Schrödinger International Institute for Mathematics and Physics (ESI) of the University of Vienna.
-Financial support from the DFG through the International Research Training Group (IRTG) 2544 \enquote{Stochastic Analysis in Interaction} is gratefully acknowledged.
+Further thanks are due to Lucas Broux and David Lee for the clarification on Besov multiplication that lead to Remark~\ref{rmk:besov_multiplication}.
+Finally, the author is grateful to the anonymous referee for pointing out a mistake in an earlier version of this article: The process of fixing it lead to a great improvement of the article overall.